 \section{Empirical Applications}

 This section demonstrates that attenuation due to dependence between belief updating and belief effect is empirically relevant.
-I analyze six recent studies from leading economics journals, covering panel, active control, and passive control experiments.
-For each study, I compare standard specifications (panel or TSLS) to LLS estimates of the average partial effect (APE).\footnote{To standardize the presentation of the results, I flip the sign of the outcome variable when necessary to ensure that mean effects are always positive.} I omit additional demographic controls from all estimates for simplicity.\footnote{\citet{setteleHowBeliefs22} also includes probability weights in the original paper that I ignore for simplicity.} See Appendix \ref{sec:estimation} for estimation details.
+I compare standard panel and TSLS specifications to LLS estimates in six recent studies from leading economics journals .\footnote{ I searched the Web of Science database for papers in the top five economics journals, ReStat, AER: Insights, and all AEJs containing ``beliefs,'' ``information,'' or ``perception'' together with ``experiment'' or ``treatment.''
+This yielded 116 potentially eligible experiments.
+I replicated the two most highly cited studies of each experimental design.
+To standardize the presentation of the results, I flip the sign of the outcome variable when necessary to ensure that mean effects are always positive.
+I also omit additional demographic controls and probability weights from all estimates for simplicity.} See Appendix \ref{sec:estimation} for estimation details.

 Table~\ref{tab:all_applications} contrasts LLS estimate with estimates recovered by the standard specification in each study.
-In five of the six studies, existing TSLS and panel estimators substantially understate the strength of the causal effects.
-Figure~\ref{fig:cape} plots an estimate of the CAPE curve for each study: $\E \bs{\tau_i \mid \Delta X_i}$ in panel experiments (Panel A) and $\E \bs{\tau_i \mid \text{rank}(\alpha_i)}$ in active and passive control experiments (Panels B and C).
-These curves directly reveal the dependence between belief updating and belief effects.
-Consistent with the information acquisition mechanism, attenuation occurs because people with the strongest causal effects of beliefs tend to have smaller belief updates.
+In five of the six studies, standard estimators are substantially attenuated.
+Figure~\ref{fig:cape} plots an estimate of conditional slopes for each study: $\E \bs{\beta_i \mid \abs{\Delta X_i}}$ in panel experiments (Panel A) and $\E \bs{\beta_i \mid \text{rank}(\alpha_i)}$ in active and passive control experiments (Panels B and C).
+These curves directly that people with the strongest causal effects tend to have smaller belief updates.